-Part 5 - EN ISO 374-5:2016 Terminology and performance requirements for micro-organisms risks
+Part 5 - EN 374-52016 Terminology and performance requirements for microorganisms risks

-Part 5 specifies performance requirements for gloves that protect the user against micro-organisms, it's been taken out of the old Part 2 and developed.
+New part specifies performance requirements for gloves that protect the user against micro-organisms, it's been taken out of the old Part 2 and developed.

 - Now two classifications - a.
 Protection against bacteria and fungi - b.
 Protection against viruses, bacteria and fungi - A glove claiming protection from bacteria and fungi must carry the following pictogram and warnings;